The residential tenancies act 1986

 The Residential Tenancies Act is a legal framework that guides the relationship between landlords and tenants in New Zealand.
 It aims to make renting a fair and smooth experience for both sides.
-Some of the key aspects of the act are:
+Some of the key aspects of the Act are:

 • It ensures that rental properties are safe and healthy, and makes landlords follow the healthy homes’ standards – see more about this below.